fatihusta/nft_dict/docs/dict.rst

 --------------

 Lets look at a few examples of how this might be useful.
 In our case the userspace daemon, packetd, processes packets and uses various ways to calculate metadata.
 It maintains all of this metadata in various dictionaries.
-The most useful and commonly used table is the "session" table which stores a list of all current sessions and what is known about them:
+The most useful and commonly used table is the "sessions" table which stores a list of all current sessions and what is known about them:
 Lets look at a stripped-down imaginary sessions table as an example.
 To keep it simple we'll reduce the number of columns quite a bit.

 sessions: